A little bit about Penny

 Penny grew up on a hill country sheep and beef farm in North Canterbury, New Zealand.
 She is now raising her family with her husband on a farm in the area.

-My career started out with me working in the film industry in 2004.
-With aspirations to become a war correspondent, I became a video journalist for Sky News (based in the Parliamentary Press Gallery) which evolved into a lengthy career in strategic communications.
+Her career started out in the film industry.
+With aspirations to become a war correspondent, she became a video journalist for Sky News (based in the Parliamentary Press Gallery) which evolved into a career in strategic communications.

 She set up Social Licence Consulting to inspire and embolden businesses to be better for our people and planet.
 Her passion?
 To humanise businesses to a higher level of integrity, guided by empathy, where trust is a prioritised resource.